MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 }
 ```

-The *author* and *license* are omitted, and all *.qs files in this directory and all its subdirectories, except for those which end in `.ignore.qs`, are included.
+The *author* and *license* are omitted, and all *.qs files in this directory and all its subdirectories, except for the `.ignore.qs` file, are included.

 ```json
 {